+Activation.
 The process of activation of a gene requires that an activator protein be present in order for transcription to occur.
 In this case, the protein must work to either recruit or enable RNA polymerase to begin transcription.

 The simplest form of activation involves a protein binding to the DNA near the promoter in such a way that the combination of the activator and the promoter sequence bind RNA polymerase.
-One of the most well-studied examples is the catabolite activator protein (CAP)-also sometimes called the cAMP receptor protein (CRP)-shown in Figure 1.10.
-Like repressors, many activators have inducers, which can act in either a positive or negative fashion (see Figure 1.9b).
+Figure 1.12 illustrates the basic concept.
+Like repressors, many activators have inducers, which can act in either a positive or negative fashion (see Figure 1.14b).
 For example, cyclic AMP (cAMP) acts as a positive inducer for CAP.